npickens/darkroom/README.md

   min_process_interval: 1,             # Minimum time that must elapse between process calls )

-# Refreshe any assets that have been modified (in development, this should be called at the
+# Refresh any assets that have been modified (in development, this should be called at the
 # beginning of each web request).
 darkroom.process